Located at the southernmost tip of Central America is Panama, a land bridge connecting the Americas.

 - Pensionado Program– Panama has one of the most popular pensionado programs in the world.
 Among the many perks, pensionados get 10-50% off life needs from hospital visits to entertainment.
 To qualify you must have a pension of at least $1,000 a month.

 - Friendly Nations Visa– This visa is for professionals and entrepreneurs from 47 countries that maintain a good standing through professional, economic, and investment relationships.
 The list of countries includes the U.S. and Canada.
-To qualify you must either purchase real estate which has a minimum $10,000 investment requirement, open a business, or find employment in Panama.
+To qualify you must either open a business, find employment in Panama or purchase real estate which has a minimum $10,000 investment requirement.
+There are many Panama real estate investments that can qualify.

-- Person of Means Visa– For people who want to hold a large amount of money in Panama, or buy a home, this visa could be a good option.
+- Person of Means Visa– For people who want to hold a large amount of money in Panama, or buying real estate in Panama, this visa could be a good option.
 To prove you are self sufficient, you can either invest $300,000 into Panama real estate (plus $2,000 for every dependent), or deposit $300,000 in a 3-year Panama bank CD, with the same dependents requirement.
 You can combine these options as well.
 As long as the sum of the investment and deposit equals at least $300,000.

 - Professional Employment Visa– If you have a college degree and can fill a job that isn’t reserved for a Panamanian national, this visa may be for you.
 After two years of employment, you can apply for residency.

 - Reforestation Investor Visa– One of the many investment options in Panama is the reforestation investment visa.
 With a minimum investment of $80,000 in a forestry project, you can earn a visa that can lead to permanent residency after two years.